Flag of Canada

 Glyphosate

-Herbicide for lentils, field corn, soybeans and peas (dried field)
+Herbicide for lentils, field corn, soybeans and peas (dried field), chickpeas and faba beans

 Zidua® SC herbicide